- About GSE

-January 17, 2013 - In Stella Lui Chen’s second grade classroom, college is a regular topic of conversation – and according to a packet of letters her students recently wrote to Penn GSE, Penn is the currently the top choice for most of her students.
+January 17, 2013 - In Stella Lui Chen’s second grade classroom, college is a regular topic of conversation – and according to a package of thank you letters her students recently sent to Penn GSE, Penn is the currently the top choice for most of her students.

 Chen, a 2008 graduate of Penn GSE’s Teacher Education Program, teaches at Carolee Booker Elementary School, a Title 1 school in Houston, Texas.
 Booker Elementary is part of the No Excuses University Network, a group of elementary and middle schools across the country that actively promotes college readiness.

-In support of Chen’s efforts to educate her students about colleges and universities they could attend one day, Penn GSE donated a boxful of GSE gifts to her classroom.
+In support of Chen’s efforts to educate her students about their options for pursuing higher education, Penn GSE donated a boxful of GSE gifts to her classroom - along with an invitation to consider attending Penn one day.
 “My students were so excited when the box arrived,” Chen said.
 “Pennsylvania is so far away for them, so learning about Penn was very exciting.
 It’s given them some inspiration.”

 The gifts included Penn GSE lanyards, sticky notes, key chains, pens, and folders – all of which were a big hit.
 Chen reports that her students wear their Penn GSE lanyards every day – some parents even report they are worn to bed – and immediately asked if they could write thank you letters to share their gratitude and excitement.

 “Thank you for all of the thoughtful donations.
 Thank you for educating Mrs. Chen,” one student wrote.
-Already planning for the future, another student wrote, “Our class has been learning about Penn and it sounds wonderful.
+Another student, already planning for the future, wrote, “Our class has been learning about Penn and it sounds wonderful.
 I hope to go to your school when I graduate high school.”
 A third student expressed gratitude for her top-notch teacher: “Thank you for teaching Ms. Chen.
 You gave her support so she would be good at teaching.
 I am glad she is at Booker Elementary.”